dhellmann/pymotw/PyMOTW/threading/index.rst

 Daemon vs. Non-Daemon Threads
 =============================

 Up until this point, I have been assuming that the main program does not exit until all threads have completed their work.
-Sometimes you will want to spawn a thread as a "daemon" that runs without blocking the main program from exiting.
+Sometimes you will want to spawn a thread as a *daemon* that runs without blocking the main program from exiting.
 Using daemon threads is useful for services where there may not be an easy way to interrupt the thread or where letting the thread die in the middle of its work does not lose or corrupt data (for example, a thread that generates "heart beats" for a service monitoring tool).
-To mark a thread as a daemon, call its setDaemon() with a boolean argument.
+To mark a thread as a daemon, call its :func:`setDaemon()` method with a boolean argument.
 The default is for threads to not be daemons, so passing True turns the daemon mode on.

 .. include:: threading_daemon.py
     :literal:
     :start-after: #end_pymotw_header

-Notice that the output does not include the "Exiting" message from the daemon thread, since all of the non-daemon threads (including the main thread) exit before the daemon thread wakes up from its 2 second sleep.
+Notice that the output does not include the ``"Exiting"`` message from the daemon thread, since all of the non-daemon threads (including the main thread) exit before the daemon thread wakes up from its 2 second sleep.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_daemon.py'))
 .. }}}
 .. {{{end}}}

-To wait until the daemon thread has completed its work, use the join() method.
+To wait until the daemon thread has completed its work, use the :func:`join()` method.

 .. include:: threading_daemon_join.py
     :literal:
     :start-after: #end_pymotw_header

-Since we wait for the daemon thread to exit using join(), we do see its "Exiting" message.
+Since we wait for the daemon thread to exit using :func:`join()`, we do see its "Exiting" message.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_daemon_join.py'))
 .. }}}
 .. {{{end}}}

-By default, join() blocks indefinitely.
+By default, :func:`join()` blocks indefinitely.
 It is also possible to pass a timeout argument (a float representing the number of seconds to wait for the thread to become inactive).
-If the thread does not complete within the timeout period, join() returns anyway.
+If the thread does not complete within the timeout period, :func:`join()` returns anyway.

 .. include:: threading_daemon_join_timeout.py
     :literal:
     :start-after: #end_pymotw_header

-Since the timeout passed is less than the amount of time the daemon thread sleeps, the thread is still "alive" after join() returns.
+Since the timeout passed is less than the amount of time the daemon thread sleeps, the thread is still "alive" after :func:`join()` returns.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_daemon_join_timeout.py'))